-Meeting Date: November 5, 2018

-Presenter's Name and Title: Randy Cross, Interim Human Resources Director
+Meeting Date: August 18, 2021 Presenter's Name and Title: Randy Cross, Human Resources Director Prepared By: Randy Cross, Human Resources Director Temp.

-Temp.
 Reso.
-Number: 6847

-Item Description: TEMP.
-RESO.
-NO. 6847, APPROVING A THREE-YEAR COLLECTIVE BARGAINING AGREEMENT BETWEEN THE CITY OF MIRAMAR AND THE GENERAL ASSOCIATION OF MIRAMAR EMPLOYEES (GAME) FOR THE PERIOD FROM OCTOBER 1, 2018 THROUGH SEPTEMBER 30, 2021; AUTHORIZING THE INTERIM CITY MANAGER TO EXECUTE THE PROPOSED COLLECTIVE BARGAINING AGREEMENT.
-(Interim Human Resources Director Randy Cross)

-Consent Resolution Ordinance Quasi-Judicial Public Hearing

-Instructions for the Office of the City Clerk:

-Public Notice - As Required by the Sec. of the City Code and/or Sec., Florida Statutes, public notice for this item was provided as follows: on , in a ad in the ; by the posting the property on and/or by sending mailed notice to property owners within feet of the property on .
-(Fill in all that apply)

-Special Voting Requirement - As required by Sec. , of the City Code and/or Sec.
-Florida Statutes, approval of this item requires a (unanimous 4/5ths etc. vote of the City Commission.

-Fiscal Impact: Yes 🖂 No 🗌 ---------------- ------- ------
+Number: 7467 Item Description: TEMP.
+RESO. #7467 APPROVING A THREE-YEAR COLLECTIVE BARGAINING AGREEMENT BETWEEN THE CITY AND THE GENERAL ASSOCIATION OF MIRAMAR EMPLOYEES FOR THE PERIOD FROM OCTOBER 1, 2021 THROUGH SEPTEMBER 30, 2024.
+(Human Resources Director Randy Cross) Consent □ Resolution ⊠ Ordinance □ Quasi-Judicial □ Public Hearing □ Instructions for the Office of the City Clerk: None Public Notice - As required by the Sec of the City Code and/or Sec, Florida Statutes, public notice for this item was provided as follows: on in a ad in the ; by the posting the property or and/or by sending mailed notice to property owners within feet of the property on Special Voting Requirement - As required by Sec, of the City Code and/or Sec, Florida Statutes, approval of this item requires a (unanimous, 4/5ths etc.) vote by the City Commission.
+Fiscal Impact: Yes ⊠ No □ REMARKS: The estimated cost of implementing the new Collective Bargaining Agreement is approximately \$6,863,405 over the three-year period (see Exhibit B - Cumulative Cost Analysis).

-REMARKS:

-The estimated cost of implementing the new Agreement is approximately \$6,859,278 over the three-year period (see Exhibit B - Cumulative Cost Analysis).